pingcap/docs-dm/en/feature-expression-filter.md

     insert-value-expr: "c % 2 = 0"
 ```

-The above example configures `even_c` rule, and allows the data source whose ID is `mysql-replica-01` to refer this rule.The meaning of `even_c` is:
+The above example configures `even_c` rule, and allows the data source whose ID is `mysql-replica-01` to refer this rule.
+The meaning of `even_c` is:

 For the `tbl` table in the `expr_filter` shema, when the value of the inserted `c` is even (`c % 2 = 0`), the inserted statement will not be migrated downstream.